Augmented Lagrangian method: Stochastic optimization

 where $\eta_{k+1}$ is a time-varying step size.

-The alternating direction method of multipliers (ADMM) is a popular method for online and distributed optimization on a large scale, and is employed in many applications, e.g.

-ADMM is often applied to solve regularized problems, where the function optimization and regularization can be carried out locally, and then coordinated globally via constraints.
+ADMM has been applied to solve regularized problems, where the function optimization and regularization can be carried out locally and then coordinated globally via constraints.

-Regularized optimization problems are especially relevant in the high dimensional regime since regularization is a natural mechanism to overcome ill-poseidness and to encourage parsimony in the optimal solution, e.g., sparsity and low rank.
-Due to the efficiency of ADMM in solving regularized problems, it has a good potential for stochastic optimization in high dimensions.
+Regularized optimization problems are especially relevant in the high-dimensional regime as regularization is a natural mechanism to overcome ill-posedness and to encourage parsimony in the optimal solution (e.g., sparsity and low rank).
+ADMM's effectiveness for solving regularized problems may mean it could be useful for solving high-dimensional stochastic optimization problems.